Cicis Pizza: History

 Michael Shumsky, previously CEO of La Madeleine Restaurant, Inc. took over for Moore.
 Shumsky retired in August 2013 and Darin Harris took over as CEO of the company.
 Harris left the company in January 2018 and was replaced by Bill Mitchell as interim CEO.
 Mitchell was appointed to the position permanently in March 2018.

 In addition to its current restaurants, in 2010 Cicis announced plans to add another 500 restaurants in the next 10 years (with the possibility of expanding internationally into Canada and Mexico).
 CiCi's has won numerous awards and has also been named one of the top 25 performing brands by The Wall Street Journal and a top 200 franchise concept by Franchise Today.
 The award for worst restaurant ideas has also been awarded to the pizza chain.

 Cicis pizza comes with traditional varieties such as pepperoni, meat-lovers, veggie, supreme and Hawaiian, but also has specialty pizzas such as macaroni and cheese, barbeque pork and Buffalo chicken.
 In 2022, the chain even offered a giant 28 inch pizza called "Piezilla".

 In November 2015, the company began a new marketing campaign which included the simplified renaming of the company to just Cicis with the modifier "Beyond Pizza," along with the addition of a new logo and redesigned website.
 The campaign is aimed at proving that Cicis has more to offer than just pizza.

-Cicis offers many additional items including chicken wings, pasta, salads and soups, and desserts are abundant with dessert pizzas, cinnamon buns and fudge brownies.
+Cicis offers many additional items including chicken wings, pasta, salads and soups, dessert pizzas, cinnamon buns, and fudge brownies.

 Cicis filed for Chapter 11 bankruptcy in 2021 due to the effects of the COVID-19 pandemic; it had not benefitted from delivery due to its buffet model.
 It had recently reached an agreement to sell itself as well as its $82 million in liabilities to its primary lender, D&G Investors.
 Just two months after filing, Cicis emerged from bankruptcy and completed its sale.

+On January 19, 2026, Cicis Pizza collaborated with Twitch streamer CaseOh.
+During this stream, he made a homemade version of Cicis Macaroni & Cheese Pizza.
+Cicis also temporarily renamed their Macaroni & Cheese Pizza to Mac & CaseOh Pizza as a promotion during the collaboration.